zerotohero-dev/talks/fluentconf/WORKLOG.md

 I'll be keeping a log of what I did, and the results of the tests and benchmarks I ran in this file.
 Because, you know, anything can happen during a live coding session, and I want some data to point at and say "If that thing worked, here's how it'd have looked like" in case $#!% happens :)

+## How to Debug a Running System

+Although this is kind of out of scope of the talk I'd better add some pointers here:

+Running node with `--abort-on-uncaught-exception` for instance will generate a core dump when $#!% happens; and then you can analyse the core with tools like mdb, dtrace and the like.

+TODO: provide additional links here.

 ## Methodology

 I'm using [apachebench][ab] for benchmarking the sample setups; and it's a **good enough** tool for our demo purposes.